Menu

 Oden (おでん):

-a hot pot dish with various ingredients such as fish cakes, boiled eggs, daikon radish, konnyaku, and tofu simmered in a dashi-based broth.
-It is a winter comfort food that can be found at convenience stores, street stalls, and restaurants.
+a hot pot dish with fish cakes, boiled eggs, daikon, konnyaku, and tofu simmered in dashi broth.
+A winter staple found at convenience stores, stalls, and restaurants across Japan.

 Kamameshi (釜めし):

-a rice dish cooked in an iron pot with various toppings such as chicken, seafood, vegetables, and mushrooms.
-The rice absorbs the flavor of the ingredients and becomes crispy at the bottom of the pot.
+rice cooked in an iron pot with chicken, seafood, or vegetables.
+The rice absorbs the ingredient flavors and forms a crispy layer at the bottom of the pot.

 Dengaku (田楽):